erikvs68/erikvs68/README.md

 # 💫 About Me:
 Hi, I am Erik.
-I am a tax practitioner and accountant by background (who has always had a keen interest in tech).
+I am a tax practitioner and accountant (who has always had a keen interest in tech).
-I have worked in both the corporate environment and had independent businesses which I have started from scratch.
-Some I have sold, some I failed at, and some closed.

 My family and I moved to the UK just before COVID.

 During the lockdowns I took the opportunity to develop my tech skills.
 I am now a full-stack developer.

-I also completed my IBM Data Analyst certification and busy with Cyber Security.
-I continue to focus on the three areas of interest using technology including AI, being finance, data and business.
-Visit my website for more.
+I continue to focus on the three areas of interest using technology with AI, being finance, data and business.

 ## 🌐 Socials: